-- Stoich Switching Switch to the alternate stoichiometric ratio number (for purposes of using the "incorporate AFR" into the fuel calculations) when the switch is active. - Alternate Stoich The air/fuel ratio used when the switch is active. - Dual fuel enable Enables dual fuel or dual table mode. - Mode Allows either dual table mode or switching between two sets of injectors. - Outputs mode You can either use two sets of injectors wired to the same outputs and a relay to switch between them, or a second set of outputs for the secondary fuel injectors.
-Note that the code assumes that the same switch triggers the relay and the input pin the MS3-Pro does not trigger the relay. - Secondary outputs You can either use the injector I and J in batch fire, or use the remaining outputs in the injector A through H series. - Secondary v3 alternate If using injectors I and J in batch fire, this determines if they fire at the same time or alternate. - Input pin Specifies what input is used to signal to switch to the secondary fuel. - Alt parameters allows switching the specified numbers when the dual fuel input pin is active. - Enable temperature adjustment Allows you to turn on a curve to compensate for fuel temperature for secondary fuel. - Temperature on Allows you to select the fuel temperature sensor.
+- Alternate ReqFuel The number to be entered when the switch is active. - Stoich Switching Switch to the alternate stoichiometric ratio number (for purposes of using the "incorporate AFR" into the fuel calculations) when the switch is active. - Alternate Stoich The air/fuel ratio used when the switch is active. - Dual fuel enable Enables modes that use multiple fuel types. - Mode MS3-Pro allows several multifuel modes. - Switching: Switches between separate fuel systems and separate fuel (and ignition) tables at the same time.
+One fuel or the other is active. - Dual table: Both fuel systems are active at the same time, each running off their own fuel table.
+For example, a race car might have one set of injectors that spray gasoline and a second set that supplies methanol.
+The system uses a single spark table and uses the primary fuel outputs for starting. - Flex blend: The fuel system delivers a mixture of two separate fuels through one line and one set of injectors.
+The MS3-Pro blends between two sets of settings based on the percentage of separate fuels, using a flex-fuel sensor input. - Outputs mode You can either use two sets of injectors wired to the same outputs and a relay to switch between them, or a second set of outputs for the secondary fuel injectors.
+Note that the code assumes that the same switch triggers the relay and the input pin the MS3-Pro does not trigger the relay. - Secondary outputs You can either use the injector I and J in batch fire, or use the remaining outputs in the injector A through H series. - Secondary v3 alternate If using injectors I and J in batch fire, this determines if they fire at the same time or alternate. - Input pin Specifies what input is used to signal to switch to the secondary fuel. - Alt parameters allows switching the specified numbers when the dual fuel input pin is active.
+Note that this will override other table switching options. - Enable temperature adjustment Allows you to turn on a curve to compensate for fuel temperature for secondary fuel. - Temperature on Allows you to select the fuel temperature sensor.
 This must be defined in Generic Sensor Inputs. - Enable pressure adjustment Allows you to use a curve to compensate for fuel pressure on the secondary fuel. - Gauge pressure in kPa on Allows you to specify a pressure sensor for the secondary fuel.
 This also must be defined in Generic Sensor Inputs.